lop-Louis/go-to-docs/docs/runbooks/cloudflare-analytics.md

 - [Signal Registry](./signal-registry.md) — Canonical list of signals and owners.
 - [Cloudflare API tokens](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/?utm_source=northbook) — How to scope the analytics token.
-- [Receipts](../receipts/index.md) — Where the snapshot is quoted each cycle.
+- [State ledger](../state/index.md) — Where the snapshot is quoted each cycle.